 Gunnar Tepe, professor of Radiology, Department of Diagnostic and Interventional Radiology, Klinikum Rosenheim, Rosenheim, Germany, was involved in the development of the first drug-coated balloons for the treatment of peripheral arterial disease.
 Principal investigator in the THUNDER trial, in 2007 he presented the first-in-man results with a paclitaxel-eluting device.
-Tepe, who is also principal investigator of the IN.PACT SFA trial, tells Vascular News about his career, drug-eluting balloons research and interests outside medicine including the refurbishment of an old farm house in the German countryside.
+Tepe, who is also principal investigator of the IN.PACT SFA trial, tells Vascular News about his career, drug-eluting balloons research and interests outside medicine including the refurbishment of an old farmhouse in the German countryside.

 When did you decide you wanted a career in medicine?
 Why did you choose interventional radiology?

 When I was young I thought of different possibilities such as architecture and biochemistry but medicine was also in my mind.
 In order to test if medicine would be something to be considered, I worked in a hospital during school holidays.
-Later, during military service I worked in a hospital and became an ambulance man.
+Later, during military service, I worked in a hospital and became an ambulance man.
 During all this time I became more and more aware that I had to go to a medical school.

 Who has inspired you in your career and what advice of theirs do you remember today?

-When I finished the medical school in Berlin I did not think of becoming an interventional radiologist—in the beginning my idea was to specialise in paediatrics.
-Nevertheless it was very difficult do get a job in this area.
+When I finished medical school in Berlin I did not think of becoming an interventional radiologist—in the beginning, my idea was to specialise in paediatrics.
+Nevertheless, it was very difficult to get a job in this area.
 In addition, I was told that it was not wise to go into such an overcrowded speciality.
 Therefore I started internal medicine at the University Hospital in Tübingen.
 However, the circumstances in the department I started were not satisfactory.
 At that time I had some contact with radiology.
 I was impressed by the huge range of possibilities and also by the great team around Prof Claussen and Prof Duda.
 In fact, Prof Duda asked me if I would consider joining their team.
 He offered me to do basic research in a lab followed by clinical work.
 That was the best decision I have taken.
 Before I started in the lab I was not sure if I would be good enough for science work but just a few weeks later I realised that science would change my life.
-I have learnt a lot form Prof Duda who was always perfectly organised.
+I have learnt a lot from Prof Duda who was always perfectly organised.
 I learnt to raise the right questions and the possible solutions that might be interesting in the future.
 Furthermore, he taught me how to perform endovascular therapy.
 After he left for a major position in Berlin, I took his role at the University of Tübingen leading interventional radiology.

 What have your proudest moments been?

 The far most moving moment was the day our daughter Zoé was born.
 She is now five years old and the most important thing in our lives.
-In my medical career I remember two major moments.
+In my medical career, I remember two major moments.
 In 2003 I received the Wilhelm Conrad Roentgen Prize of the German Roentgen Society for the development of a radioactive stent for prevention of restenosis.
-In the development of other devices for the prevention of restenosis that were easier to use I had the honour to work with Prof Speck, Dr Muschik and Prof Scheller.
+In the development of other devices for the prevention of restenosis that was easier to use I had the honour to work with Prof Speck, Dr Muschik and Prof Scheller.
 We had the idea to develop drug-coated balloons.
 No major company was interested in our proposal and it was very difficult to raise the money for a clinical study which I called the THUNDER trial.
 In 2007, I got the opportunity to present these first-in-man data as a late-breaking trial in front of several thousand delegates at TCT.
 A few months later the data were published in the New England Journal of Medicine.
 In the meantime, therapy with drug-coated balloons has become a standard of care.

 How has interventional radiology evolved since you began your career?